For many ICU survivors and their families, life is never the same

 A 2018 study revealed that 64 percent of critically ill patients had at least one physical, cognitive or mental health problem three months after release from the ICU.
 At 12 months, 56 percent were still affected.

 A 2013 study showed that 12 months after they left an ICU, about 25 percent of patients had cognitive difficulty similar to that seen in patients with mild Alzheimer’s disease, and about a third had impairment akin to people with moderate traumatic brain injury.
-The longer their delirium in the ICU, the worse their thinking and executive function was later, the researchers found.
+The longer their delirium in the ICU, the worse their thinking and executive function were later, the researchers found.

 A 2016 review of the medical literature found that about 30 percent of ICU survivors suffered depression in the year following their admission.